-You most likely won’t witness kids being forced into unmarked vans or money exchanges between students and shady looking characters.
-Signs of trafficking are usually much less obvious.
+You most likely won’t witness kids being forced into unmarked vans or money exchanges between students and shady-looking characters.
+Signs of human trafficking in schools are usually much less obvious.
 Watch carefully for the following behavioral indicators in kids and teens you spend time with daily.
 If you notice any, it’s time to start paying closer attention.

 - Unexplained school absences

-- Abrupt change in attire, behavior, or relationships
+- An abrupt change in attire, behavior, or relationships

 - The presence of an older “boyfriend” or “girlfriend”